xarvh/elm-game-state/README.md

 all the complexity I wanted, make experiments on the fly and prototype new stuff quickly.

-I used to be skeptical but now I think that immutable ML languages can be very good for games.
+I was initially skeptical about using immutable languages for games, but I changed my mind and I think that, especially if they offer union types (aka *algebraic data types*) they can in fact be very good.